emkael/ergast-goodies/views/README.md

 The convention for all the views is to use `underscored_lowercase_names` for views and newly added fields, to distinguish ergast-goodies input from the original structure (which uses `camelCase` naming).

-The views are split into files, which are fully independent, i.e. refer only to the original tables (or to each other, but only in order they're defined within the file).
+The views are split into files, which are fully independent, i.e. refer only to the original tables (or to each other, but only in order they're defined within the file), with the exception of `champion_teammates.sql`, which depends on both `champions.sql` and `teammates.sql`.

 `career_length.sql`
 -------------------